-Having spent a couple of days in Kalaw, we were on the move again.
+Having spent two days in Kalaw, we were on the move again.
 The town of Nyaung Shwe at the top of Inle Lake was our destination.
-However, before we headed there we went up to Pindaya, famous for the caves found in the limestone ridge south of the town.
+However, before we headed there, we went to Pindaya, famous for the caves in the limestone ridge south of the town.

-The attraction is the Shwe Oo Min Pagoda which fronts an extensive maze of caves and connecting passageways in which Buddhists have placed Buddha statues over the centuries.
+The attraction is the Shwe Oo Min Pagoda, which fronts an extensive maze of caves and connecting passageways.
+It was here that Buddhists have placed Buddha statues over the centuries.
 (The oldest date back about 275 years.)
-While there are not quite 10,000 statues (8091 according to one recent count, 9000 according to another), it is just a question of time before the Buddha-meter passes that number!
+While there are not quite 10,000 statues (8091 according to one recent count, 9000 according to another), it is just a question of time before the Buddha count passes that number!

 The cave lies behind the Shwe Oo Min Pagoda itself.
-The stupa at the front of the cave dates back about nine hundred years ago.
-Inside the cave are the innumerable Buddha figures which attract both pilgrims with prayers, wishes, and offerings and tourists with their cameras and their curiosity.
+The stupa at the front of the cave dates back about nine hundred years.
+Inside the cave are the innumerable Buddha figures attracting pilgrims with prayers, wishes, and offerings and tourists with their cameras and curiosity.

-Getting decent photographs inside the cave proved to be a challenge thanks to the variable light sources – a mix of tungsten and fluorescent – and sometimes just not enough light at all!
+Getting decent photographs inside the cave proved challenging thanks to the variable light sources – a mix of tungsten and fluorescent – and sometimes just not enough light!
 Some people will insist on walking around with the flashes of their cameras firing off, annoying other people while still producing mediocre images.

-My dslr – a 2011 Sony A77 – was set at Auto White Balance and an iso of 3200 and the following pix are what I got.
+My DSLR – a 2011 Sony A77 – was set at Auto White Balance and an iso of 3200, and the following pix are what I got.
 The tiny on-camera flash is pretty much useless – as well as inappropriate – in this situation.
-Sensor technology has improved somewhat over the past four years so perhaps a newer dslr set at 6400 will produce better images.
-Certainly the cell phones that some people were using are not up to the task of capturing anything other than souvenir shots.
+Sensor technology has improved somewhat over the past four years, so perhaps a newer DSLR set at 6400 will produce better images.
+Indeed, the cell phones that some people used were not up to capturing anything other than souvenir shots.
 (Not that there is anything wrong with that!)

 The Buddhas I saw were overwhelmingly seated Buddhas in the “Touching The Earth” (aka “The Earth Is My Witness”) mudra.
 This position has the Buddha’s right arm resting on his right leg with the fingers touching the ground he is sitting on.
 The palm of his hand is turned to the inside.
 Meanwhile, his left hand rests on his lap, palm up and open.
 It recalls the moment when Siddhartha Gautama, sitting under the Bodhi Tree at Bodh Gaya, resisted Mara’s last futile enticement.
 This mudra is the one that 99% of Myanmar Buddha statues are in!